The Public Competition Enforcement Review: Colombia

-Cartels have been considered an antitrust offence since Law 159 of 1959 came into force; however, this regulation did not explicitly mention cartels, but 'agreements with the purpose of, directly or indirectly, restricting the supply, distribution or consumption of raw materials, products, goods or services'.
-This regulation was modernised in 1992, when anticompetitive agreements were legally defined.
-Finally, in 2009, Law 1,340 was enacted (the Competition Law), stating that SIC is the only competition enforcement authority in Colombia (with the exceptions mentioned above), increasing fines on entities and the directors that participate in the conduct, and introducing a leniency programme that allows members of a cartel to blow the whistle in exchange for benefits during the investigation.
+Cartels have been considered an antitrust offence since Law 159 of 1959 came into force; however, this regulation did not explicitly mention cartels but rather 'agreements with the purpose of, directly or indirectly, restricting the supply, distribution or consumption of raw materials, products, goods or services'.
+This legislation was updated in 1992 and anticompetitive agreements were legally defined.
+Subsequently, Law 1340 (the Competition Law) was enacted in 2009, increasing fines on companies and individuals who participate in the commission of anticompetitive conduct.
+The Competition Law also introduced a leniency programme, which allows members of a cartel to blow the whistle in exchange for benefits during the subsequent investigation.

 - directly or indirectly fixing prices;

-- fixing discriminatory conditions in commercialisation against third parties;
+- fixing discriminatory commercialisation conditions for third parties;

 - allocating production or supplying quotas;